open-sauced/maintainer-intro-course/getting-practical.md

 You can learn more about how to create a successful project with OpenSauced with our [Maintainers Guide to OpenSauced](https://docs.opensauced.pizza/maintainers/maintainers-guide-to-open-sauced/).

+---

 Congratulations on creating your first project!
+Now, you can share it on our [Maintainers Guestbook](./maintainers-guestbook.md) page.

-Remember, these steps are guidelines; the key to a healthy open source project is to foster an open, inclusive, and collaborative environment.
+?> Remember, these steps are guidelines; the key to a healthy open source project is to foster an open, inclusive, and collaborative environment.